lahwaacz/pytest-nginx/README.rst

 ============

-pytest-nginx is a pytest plugin, that allows you to test code, which requires communicating with a web server.
+pytest-nginx is a pytest plugin, that allows you to test code, which requires communicating with a full-fledged web server.
 Custom fixtures can be made which manage the content of the server root directory.

 Usage
 =====